cleanlab/regression-label-error-benchmark/low_rsquared_set/modeling/README.md

 | Modality  | `Tabluar` |

 - **Data Domain:** Air quality sensor measurement
 - **Regression Task:** Given information from other sensors and environmental parameters like temperature and humidity, can we predict sensor measurement value of a particular gas type?
-In this section, we are considering two predicting sensor measurement value of two gases carbon monooxide (co) and Nitrogen dioxide ($NO_2$)
+In this section, we are considering prediction of sensor measurement value of two gases carbon monooxide ($CO$) and Nitrogen dioxide ($NO_2$)

-- **Data Collection in Original Dataset**:
+- **Data Collection in Original Dataset:**

-    - Data collection using 5 different sensors.
-Also, uses referense analyzer to collect ground truth information.
-    - Records environmental parameters like T, AH, RH
+    - Records environmental parameters like T, AH, and RH
-    - For each sensor they record hourly averaged data sensor response.

-- **given_label**: Response of the sensor that is to be considered for calibration.
+    - hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multisensor Device.
+    - Ground truth is collected using a co-located certified reference analyzer.
+Finally, they are hourly averaged.
+    - The aim of data collection is to develop an approach for neural calibration of a newly designed low-cost multi-sensor device.

-- **true_label**: Data collected from a reference analyzer that is placed along with the sensor under test.
-Data is collected at same time.
+- **true_label:** For both gases, ground truth is collected using a certified reference analyzer.
+This is mounted along with the multi-sensor device.

+- **given_label:** For the two gases ($CO$ and $NO_2$), data collected through Air Quality Chemical Multisensor Device is considered as a given label.
+These sensors are susceptible to sensor drift which can eventually be affecting sensors' concentration estimation capabilities.

 - **Paper**:
     S. De Vito, E. Massera, M. Piga, L. Martinotto, G. Di Francia, On field calibration of an electronic nose for benzene estimation in an urban pollution monitoring scenario, Sensors and Actuators B: Chemical, Volume 129, Issue 2, 22 February 2008, Pages 750-757, ISSN 0925-4005, [[Web Link]](http://dx.doi.org/10.1016/j.snb.2007.09.060).